awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBSnapshot.Oracle.md

 # Upgrading an Oracle DB Snapshot<a name="USER_UpgradeDBSnapshot.Oracle"></a>

-If you have existing manual DB snapshots, you might want to upgrade a snapshot to a later version of the Oracle database engine\.
+If you have existing manual DB snapshots, you can upgrade them to a later version of the Oracle database engine\.

-When Oracle stops providing patches for a version, and therefore Amazon RDS deprecates the version, you can upgrade your snapshots that correspond to the deprecated version\.
+When Oracle stops providing patches for a version, and Amazon RDS deprecates the version, you can upgrade your snapshots that correspond to the deprecated version\.
 For more information, see [Oracle Engine Version Management](CHAP_Oracle.md#Oracle.Concepts.Patching)\.
+To learn about upgrading snapshots in preparation for the automatic upgrade of 11\.2, see [Migrating from SE2 to EE Using Snapshots](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.auto-upgrade-of-11g.migrating-editions)\.

 The following snapshot upgrades are currently supported\.